jhajek/Linux-text-book-part-1/Chapter-01/chapter-01.md

   * For those who use it, provided in Blackboard quiz form -- ready for import
 * Example programs and source code for exercises

 The text of the book is opensource and build instructions are in our GitHub repository for download at [https://github.com/jhajek/Linux-text-book-part-1](https://github.com/jhajek/Linux-text-book-part-1 "GitHub repo") Instructors can feel free to fork the repo or submit pull requests.
-This is to ensure that we have a living document that can be changed and updated and republished quickly.
+This is to ensure that we have a living document that can be changed, updated, and republished quickly.

 ### For Students